 Then create a 600-pixel-wide box in the document and center it.
 This is where your newsletter’s content will go.
 Next, choose a background color for the rest of the document.
 A white or light gray background creates a pleasant reading experience that is not distracting.

 Set up your newsletter with a 600px-wide box

-Generally, the header image length should be 200–250 pixels, but the best way to assure that you’ve got the area above the fold covered is to test it in email marketing software.
+Generally, the header image length should be 200–250 pixels.
+The best way to assure that you’ve got the area above the fold covered is to test it in email marketing software.

-Directly following the header comes the body of your newsletter or email campaign.
+After the header comes the body of your newsletter or email campaign.
 Insert a 600-pixel rectangle here, and add text and insert images to your liking.

-Add links for users to update their subscription preferences and easily unsubscribe from the newsletter.
-You may use a smaller, ordinary font, as long as it’s still perfectly readable and clickable.
+Add links for users to update their subscription preferences and unsubscribe from the newsletter.
+It’s okay to use a smaller font as long as it’s still readable.

 How to create HTML newsletters using InDesign